hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 program from printing the value returned by your statement.

 A Entity could refer to a mutual fund or index or ... one may load into this program.

+NOTE: When comparing entities, if they have been active for different amount of time within the current date range that has been loaded and looked at, then the results may not give the full picture, depending on how one looks at things.

 Fetching